 The Process and Costs of Drug Development

-The monetary investment for drug discovery averages $2 billion per approved drug.
-Furthermore, the process of taking a synthesized compound to market as a drug can take years, even decades.
+The investment required for discovering and developing each new drug averages $2 billion USD.
+In addition, the process of taking a synthesized compound to the market as a drug can take years, even decades.
 With such high risk and no promise of reward, companies and institutions continue to work toward developing new drugs to save and improve lives.
 We take a look at the huge costs involved in getting a new drug from the lab bench to the pharmacy shelf.

 Drug Discovery: The Hit Compound

 “The drug industry harbors a dirty secret.
 New drugs are small organic molecules and small organic molecules are made by chemists”Peter Goodfellow, Senior Vice President of Discovery Research at GlaxoSmithKline (Retired)

 Screening For Drug Candidates

 Improvements in screening technologies such as X-Ray crystallography is enabling the biologics sector to reach new heights, which will inevitably eclipse the small molecule market in the near future.
 Another sector that is seeing huge growth is gene therapy, where techniques like CRISPR is fueling a year-on-year increase in the number of gene therapy drugs like Luxturna.
 However, at the time of writing, the majority of drugs on the market today are still small organic molecules.

 Though there are various techniques available to design and synthesize these small molecules, their discovery usually starts off by screening existing compound libraries.
 With the aid of computer programs, screening of thousands of compounds can be quickly performed; this narrows the field to just several viable drug candidates, also known as ‘hits’.